7 Oaks Community Association

 Funding for the construction of a child care centre at St. Edmund Campion Catholic School has been announced.
 The facility will include spaces for up to 10 infants (0-18 months of age), up to 15 toddlers (18 months – 30 months of age) and up to 24 preschool children (2.5 – 3.8 years of age).
 Click for details here.

 "I have two children in Scouts Canada with the 1st Centenary, my daughter age 11 and son age 7.
 They both love it!

 We as a family have enjoyed the many outings and community events that Scouts have planned or helped in some way.
 We look forward to many more years with Scouts Canada."

 "My four kids are in the Scouts program with 1st Centenary and we have found it very rewarding.
 What is notable is the dedication to and knowledge of the program.

 My older two are in Scouts and recently came home full of pride after making catapults.
 I thought it was amazing."

 "I encourage all parents if they have an opportunity to check out their local area Scout troupe for their kids, it's a great opportunity for learning and forming friendships."

 "Our family has been involved in Scouting with 1st Centenary for the past 7 years.
 We know that all the experiences they have gone through with Scouting have enabled our children to discover feelings confidence, skills to become leaders of tomorrow and an appreciation and connection for the outdoors."

-We meet Tuesday/Wednesdays at St Edmund Campion and Highcastle PS depending on whether it is Beavers, Cub Scouts, or Scouts.
-Times and age groups vary so give us a call at 416-724-9215 and explore what Scouts Canada can do for your boy or girl, ages 5 to 26!!
+The 1st Centenary Scouts Groups (Beavers/Cub Scouts/ Scouts) meet Tuesday/Wednesdays at Saint Edmund Campion, and Highcastle Public School depending on the group.
+Times and age groups vary, so give call 416-724-9215 and explore what Scouts Canada can do for your children, ages 5 to 26!!